nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-15.md

 3. Harvest Cauliflower and [Green Beans](https://stardewvalleywiki.com/Green_Bean).
 4. Craft and place any remaining Sprinklers.
 5. Deposit your entire inventory into a Chest.
 Withdraw the following:
-   - One each of four Spring Foraging Bundle items:
+   - Four Spring Foraging Bundle items:
-     - Wild Horseradish
+     - One Wild Horseradish
-     - Daffodil
+     - One Daffodil
-     - Leek
+     - One Leek
-     - Dandelion
+     - One Dandelion
-   - One each of four Spring Crops Bundle items:
+   - Four Spring Crops Bundle items:
-     - Parsnip
+     - One Parsnip
-     - Green Bean
+     - One Green Bean
-     - Cauliflower
+     - One Cauliflower
-     - Potato
+     - One Potato
-   - One each of three Blacksmith's Bundle items:
+   - Four Blacksmith's Bundle items:
-     - Copper Bar
+     - One Copper Bar
-     - Iron Bar
+     - One Iron Bar
-     - Gold Bar
+     - One Gold Bar
-   - One each of four Geologist's Bundle items:
+   - Four Geologist's Bundle items:
-     - Quartz
+     - One Quartz
-     - Earth Crystal
+     - One Earth Crystal
-     - Frozen Tear
+     - One Frozen Tear
-     - Fire Quartz
+     - One Fire Quartz
+   - Two Adventurer's Bundle items:
+     - 99 Slime
+     - 10 Bat Wings
+     - One Solar Essence
+     - One Void Essence
 6. Travel to the Community Center.

 ### Pelican Town